couchbaselabs/node-ottoman/vuepress/guides/document.md

 Arrays of refs work the same way.
 Just call the populate method on the query and an array of documents will be returned in place of the original ids.

+You can see more examples of pupulate [here](https://v2.ottomanjs.com/classes/document.html#populate)

 ### Checking Whether a Field is Populated

 You can call the `_populated()` function to check whether a field is populated.
 If `_populated()` returns a truthy value, you can assume the field is populated.